Atoms to Moles Calculator

 How to Convert Atoms to Moles

-The SI base unit for the quantity of substance is the mole, which is abbreviated mol.
-To convert atoms to the quantity of substance in moles, you’ll need to use a conversion formula.
+In chemistry, the SI base unit for the quantity (number of atoms, ions, or molecules) of a pure substance is the mole, which is abbreviated mol.
+To convert the number of atoms of a pure substance to moles, you’ll use a simple formula based on the number of molecules in a mole, which is a constant.

 Atoms to Moles Formula

-Using the Avogadro constant, the formula to convert atoms to moles is:
+Using Avogadro’s constant, the formula to convert atoms to moles is:

-Thus, the amount of substance in moles is equal to the number of atoms divided by the Avogadro constant, or 6.02214076 × 1023.
+Thus, the amount of a purse substance in moles is equal to the number of atoms divided by Avogadro’s constant, or 6.02214076 × 1023.

 How to Convert Moles to Atoms